dshanske/syndication-links/readme.txt

 9. [Travis-CI](https://travis-ci.org) is used to actively test against various PHP versions

 == Changelog ==

+= Version 4.1.2 ( 2019-05-12 )
+* Update icon size to be relative
+* Reschedule syndication if post status is in future
+* Trigger edit post hook if syndication links are added to try to invalidate cache

 = Version 4.1.1 ( 2019-04-13 )
 * Update icons